devisle/advanced-react-cli/README.md

 ## What does this do?

 It is still under development.
-But, as of this current beta version, we have enabled a few options like
+But, as of this current beta version, we have enabled a few options like:

 - Installing React using `create-react-app`, with optional packages React Router and Redux as a single bundle.
 - Installing Individual packages such as Node-Sass, React-Router, Prop Types, and Redux.